Purdue Global Law School: Accreditation status

-In August 2020, Purdue Global Law received approval by the Committee of Bar Examiners of the State Bar of California, allowing JD graduates to immediately take the California and Connecticut bar exams or, if there is an approval of a petition for a waiver, take the Indiana bar exam.
+In August 2020, Purdue Global Law received approval by the Committee of Bar Examiners of the State Bar of California, allowing JD graduates to immediately take the California and Connecticut bar exams and, if there is an approval of a petition for a waiver, the Indiana bar exam.
 Graduates of Purdue Global Law are eligible to take the bar examination in two states (Wisconsin and North Carolina) immediately upon receiving their law license in California.
 For 19 other U.S jurisdictions, Purdue Global Law graduates are eligible for practice after a certain number of years of licensed practice has been reached.
 In 31 other jurisdictions a Purdue Global Law graduate is not typically eligible for licensure.
 Some states (Georgia, Iowa, Maryland, Michigan, and Texas) will allow a Purdue Global Law graduate to be licensed under limited circumstances.
 Purdue University Global is accredited by Higher Learning Commission.

 Bar pass rate

 Purdue Global Law graduates' bar pass rate for the February 2023 California bar exam was 62% for first-time takers and 25% for those repeating the exam.
 Purdue Global Law graduates' first-time takers exceeded both California's all first-time bar exam takers (45%) and American Bar Association (ABA) accredited law school graduates' (49%) bar passage rates.
 All five Purdue Global Law School graduates taking the Indiana bar exam in February 2025 passed, achieving a 100% first-time taker pass rate compared to Indiana’s 63% overall pass rate for first-time takers.
 This was the first Indiana bar exam that Purdue Global Law graduates could sit for.